-Printed (with some manuscript) material on hymns, including: notes on poems of Whittier with a copy of his Poems for the Inner Life; notes of hymns appearing in various hymnbooks with names and addresses of presumed copyright owners; cancelled cheques for royalty payments; lists of recipients of complimentary copies of Hymns of Worship; press cuttings about hymnbooks
+Printed (with some manuscript) material on hymns, including: notes on poems of Whittier with a copy of his Poems for the Inner Life; notes of hymns appearing

 Printed obituaries of hymn-writers, especially American ones, including Gannett and Hosmer, and other printed material about them, including photographs and single letters from W.G.
 Tarrant, 1924 and Susie Hosmer Lansing, n.d.
-Press fols.
+Press cuttings about Samuel Longfellow.
+Press cuttings and other printed material relating to Henry Septimus Sutton.
+Printed items on hymns by Davis.
+A manuscript volume entitled 'V.D.
+Davis, notes and excerpts for study of Hymnology' (partly in shorthand).
+Unfoliated fols.
 1-14 Transcription, perhaps by Davis, of a sermon preached by Thom in Renshaw Street Chapel, Liverpool, 1832 fols.
 15-16 Printed facsimile of Thom's letter of resignation from Renshaw Street Chapel, 1853 fol.
 16a Similar letter of resignation at the end of his second period at Renshaw Street, 1866 (for the original, see Letter Book "D" (add.) fol.
 143)